Uncategorised

 “a person under a duty to take reasonable care to provide information on which someone else will decide upon a course of action is, if negligent, not generally regarded as responsible for all the consequences of that course of action.
 He is responsible only for the consequences of the information being wrong.”

 The facts in the SAAMCO case were relatively simple.
 A valuer negligently overvalued a property that the bank was going to use as security.
 SAAMCO claimed the negative equity on the property that had occurred as a result of a market crash.
 The logic of their argument was that if the valuer had not over-valued the property in the first place, SAAMCO would not have invested in the property so that when the market crashed it wouldn’t have made even greater losses.
 The courts disagreed, stating that there was a difference between “advice” and “information”.
-In this instance, the valuer had merely given information on the value of the property; what SAAMCO then did with it was up to them and the valuer could not be held responsible for the consequences of the information being wrong.
+In this instance, the valuer had merely given information on the value of the property; what SAAMCO then did with it was up to them, but the valuer could not be held responsible for the consequences of the information being wrong.

 information given by a professional man to his client is usually a specific form of advice, and most advice will involve conveying information.
 Neither label really corresponds to the contents of the bottle”

-So if you want to know, ‘How much compensation can I claim for professional negligence?’, then give us a call on 0333 888 0403 or email brief details of your case to us at [email protected] and we will provide a free initial assessment of the value of your case and the availability of no win, no fee funding.
+Give us a call on 0333 888 0403 or email brief details of your case to us at [email protected] and we will provide a free initial assessment of the value of your case and the availability of no win, no fee funding.

 Chat To Us